-The 1% value at Dresden assumes that the suppression pool pressure suppression capacity is sufficient to absorb the decay heat generated during the first 3 hours.
+The 1% value at Limerick assumes that the suppression pool pressure suppression capacity is sufficient to absorb the decay heat generated during the first 3 hours.
 The vent would then be able to prevent containment pressure from increasing above the containment design pressure.
 As part of the detailed design, the duration of suppression pool decay heat absorption capability will be confirmed.

-The Dresden OIP assumes that until decay heat is less than the one percent capacity of the proposed HCVS, the suppression pool must absorb the decay heat generated until the HCVS is able to restore and maintain primary containment pressure below the primary containment design pressure and the primary containment pressure limit.
-Design analysis confirming that HCVS has the capacity to vent the steam/energy equivalent of one percent of licensed/rated thermal power (unless a lower value is justified), and that the suppression pool and the HCVS together are able to absorb and reject decay heat, such that following a reactor shutdown from full power containment pressure is restored and then maintained below the primary containment design pressure and the primary containment pressure limit is not available at this time; therefore the staff has not completed its review.
+The Limerick OIP assumes that until decay heat is less than or equal to one percent, the suppression pool must absorb the decay heat generated and prevent containment pressure from increasing above the containment design pressure until HCVS is able to restore and maintain primary containment pressure below the primary containment design pressure.
+The licensee created open items to determine the wetwell line is sized to meet the one percent venting criteria and confirm suppression pool heat capacity.
+Analyses demonstrating that HCVS has the capacity to vent the steam/energy equivalent of one percent of licensed/rated thermal power (unless a lower value is justified), and that the suppression pool and the HCVS together are able to absorb and reject decay heat, such that following a reactor shutdown from full power containment pressure is restored and then maintained below the primary containment design pressure and the primary containment pressure limit is not available at this time; therefore, the NRC staff has not completed its review.